 It's also quite possible that they simply didn't know better.
 Or were limited by time constraints and had to do something with what they had on the fly.

 To put it simply, this trope is invoked whenever an author takes an otherwise benign or at least neutral death-related deity and makes them evil for whatever reason.

-A Sub Trope of Sadly Mythtaken and Demonization, and a form of Adaptational Villainy.
-Compare with Hijacked By Jesus, when the similarities with Christianity are painfully obvious.
-Contrast with Don't Fear the Reaper.
+A Sub-Trope of Sadly Mythtaken and Demonization, and a form of Adaptational Villainy.
+Compare with Satanic Archetype and Hijacked by Jesus, when the similarities with Christianity are painfully obvious.
+Contrast with Don't Fear The Reaper.
 See Historical Villain Upgrade for when this is applied to historical rather than mythological figures.
 See also The Theme Park Version and occasionally Mythology Upgrade.